A Structured Framework

-Successful assessment results in a SABRE Rating and LPCB certification, which can be used to:
+Successful assessment results in the award of a SABRE Rating and an LPCB certificate, which can be used to:

-- Communicate the security credentials of the facility to internal and external stakeholders.
+- Communicate the security credentials of the facility to stakeholders.

-- Measure facility performance and target areas for future improvement and investment.
+- Measure performance and target areas for improvement and investment.

 - Benchmark performance across a portfolio of assets.